vasja34/YouTube-Downloader/README.md

 # YouTube Downloader
- Paste the youtube link into the GUI and click 'submit' On the download tab choose the quality of video you like .
+ Paste the youtube link into the GUI and click 'submit'.
+On the download tab choose the quality of video you like.
 (Based on [PySimpleGUI](https://github.com/PySimpleGUI) framework)

 - Input Dialog